howardpchen/ink2md/README.md

 `/var/lib/pdf2md-monitor/google_drive_token.json`; subsequent service runs reuse it automatically.

+The installer also updates `llm.prompt_path` to point at `/opt/pdf2md-monitor/prompts/default_prompt.txt`.
+If you provide a custom prompt, store it somewhere readable by `pdf2md-monitor` and adjust the config to match.

 ### Manual Installation

 To run the processor autonomously on a Linux host without the installer,